-Make a statement at your next dinner party with these hand-crafted, high-quality, Holiday Napkin and Napkin Ring sets.
+Make a statement at your next dining experience with these hand-crafted, high-quality, Napkin and Napkin Ring sets.
 The napkins are made by master weavers of Mitla, Oaxaca using traditional wooden looms, while the napkin rings are made by Artesano Cesar Santiago, also of Oaxaca, who cut and stamped every single detail with a hammer and chisel.

 *Already a Member?
 Log in to see lower member prices.

 - (4) Artisan Made Large Wooden Loom Napkins (approx. 20”x20")

 - (4) Hoja de Lata Napkin Rings (3.5" diameter)